The Character Theory of a Complex Group: Introduction

-Before explaining our results further, we begin with a brief prelude about finite groups to acclimate the reader to the structures of two dimensional TFT.
-Throughout we will use the following idiosyncratic notation: we will write $G\adjquot G$ to denote the adjoint quotient of a group $G$, or in other words, the quotient of $G$ by itself acting by conjugation.
+We also adopt the following idiosyncratic notation: we write $G\adjquot G$ to denote the adjoint quotient, or in other words, the quotient of $G$ by itself acting by conjugation.
 More generally, for a subgroup $H\subset G$, we will write $G\adjquot H$ to denote the quotient of $G$ by the subgroup $H$ acting by conjugation.
-For example, for a reductive group $G$ and Borel subgroup $B\subset G$, we can write $G\adjquot B$ and not confuse the quotient with the flag variety $G/B$.
+In this way, we can write $G\adjquot B$ and not confuse the quotient with the flag variety $G/B$.